 Region Name: The admin will type the name of the region they are creating.

-Further, the admin will also manage the cities by navigating to Custom City/ Region > Manage City.
+To manage the cities navigate to Custom City/ Region > Manage City.
 After that, the admin can see the list of created cities.
 The grids of the list will include the Country, Region, Postcode, City, and Action.

 Add New City

-After clicking on the Add New City, the admin will add details of the city as shown in the image below:
+The admin can simply click on the Add New City button to create a new city.
+After clicking on the Add New City, the admin will add details of the city as shown in the image below.

 Furthermore, the general information may include the following fields: